YuChuang1205/MLCL-Net/README.md

 ### Answers to questions asked by some researchers (email)
 **For MLCL-Net, will there be a large fluctuation in the results?**
 **Reply:** Due to the small number of SIRST data samples and many scenes, the results of most deep learning methods will fluctuate to a certain extent without any reasonable training strategy.
 You need to use some common training strategies to make the results as stable as possible.
-The multiple experimental results of our project show that the fluctuation is about 0.01.
+The multiple experimental results of our project show that the fluctuation is about 0.01 (The fluctuations of the results of other ablation experiments in the paper are basically the same.).
 The complete project code will be open sourced in the future.
 At the same time, for infrared small target detection, the effect of our latest work **ALCL-Net** is more stable and efficient.

 <!-- **4.
 I am open to collaboration opportunities (anytime & anywhere & any type).
 If you need collaborative research, please email me (yuchuang@sia.cn).
 Please be sure to state your name, unit, and some representative research works in the email.** -->

-### Data Format
+**Data Format**
 When debugging code for others, I found an interesting phenomenon.
 When the original SIRST dataset is not directly resized to 512×512 pixels, but directly filled with "0" at the bottom right, directly using this code has higher IoU and nIoU.
 I only experimented it once, and the results were 0.793 and 0.781.
 We consider that the direct resize method is not very friendly to the target boundary of the original image.
 However, for a more rigorous comparison, the direct resize method is still used, which is consistent with the existing deep learning-based methods.
 Because the performance is relative, it is more meaningful to test under the same dataset.
 When you conduct a comparative experiment on the SIRST dataset, please be sure to use the resize method, or directly use the dataset I made in the link above, so that the results are comparable.